The `preprocessing` package in scikit-learn provides normalization function. Following is how we can do the L1

 5 0 10

-And, normalize.
 We will give the `norm` argument to the function for clarity.

 df_l2 = pd.DataFrame(preprocessing.normalize(df, norm='l2'), columns=df.columns)